atteneder/glTFast/Documentation~/ExportRuntime.md

 > Note: The `GLTFast.Export` namespace can only be used if you reference both `glTFast` and `glTFast.Export` Assemblies in your [Assembly Definition][asmdef].

-To export a GameObject hierarchy/scene from script, create an instance of `GLTFast.Export.GameObjectExport`, add content via `AddScene` and finally call `SaveToFileAndDispose` to export to a file.
+Here's a step-by-step guilde to export a GameObject hierarchy/scene from script

+- Create an instance of `GLTFast.Export.GameObjectExport`
+- Add content via `AddScene`
+- Two options for the final export
+  - Call `SaveToFileAndDispose` to export a glTF to a file(s)
+  - Call `SaveToStreamAndDispose` to export to a `System.IO.Stream`

+glTF export might create more than one file.
+For example the binary buffer is usually a separate `.bin` file and textures might be separate files as well.

 ```c#
 using UnityEngine;